The Bodily Resurrection of the Saved

 Here is a simple illustration: Let us liken the body to a light bulb.
 The electricity flowing into that bulb represents the breath of life which God puts into the body, and the light itself will represent the soul which man became after the breath joined the body.
 It is a representation of the completed creation.
 If we turn the light off, the electricity leaves the bulb just as the breath leaves the body at death.
 But did the light go up into the electric socket?
 No, it simply ceased to exist.
 Now where is the soul when the breath separates from the body?
 It simply ceases to exist.

 So, at the resurrection, God gives the breath of life to the body and the soul comes alive again.
+Therefore, there will be a bodily resurrection of the saved.
+God would restore man to his original physical bodily state of existence.
+Humans will not be disembodied spirits in God’s glorious kingdom as some claim.

 Check out our Bible Answers page for more information on a variety of topics.